-One of the nicest Israel tourist attractions in Nazareth is Fauzi Azar, a beautiful historic home which has been converted to a beautiful boutique hostel.
+You should visit Fauzi Azar, a beautiful historic home converted into a boutique hostel.
 El Babour, a fantastic shop in suq style, with an antique mill and where they sell all sorts of nuts, dried fruits, teas and coffees is a fun place to visit too.

 Nazareth is also a good starting point for walking the Jesus Trail, which goes through various places of natural, historical, cultural and archaeological interest and then finishes in Tiberias.

 One of the four holy cities for the Jews, on the shores of Lake Kineret (AKA the Sea of Galilee), Tiberias is one of the most popular places to visit in Israel, both for local tourists and foreigners.
 The city has a nice promenade home of a light show taking place each evening.
 There also are some nice hot springs nearby, as well as Korazim National Park, where you’ll find a nice synagogue.

 Galilee is packed with some of the most beautiful and unique places to visit in Israel – natural sites, archeological sites, villages, churches and more.

 Among the most interesting attractions in Galilee there are Zippori National Park – between Nazareth and the village of Cana – inside which you will find the Old Zippori Village; Cana, locally known as Kfar Cana, the traditional site of the wedding party where Jesus performed one of his miracles, turning water into wine and where you’ll be able to see the Franciscan Wedding Church.